 Expense fraud

-Expense fraud is an attempt at inflating reimbursements of an organization in the form of expense claims.
+Expense fraud is an attempt to inflate an organization’s reimbursements in the form of expense claims.
 This type of expense fraud occurs when an employee knowingly takes advantage of the employer by engaging in inaccurate claims.

-Not all expense frauds are done intentionally, as there are cases with simple human error or missing receipts.
+Not all expense frauds are done intentionally, as there are cases of simple human error or missing receipts.
 The most common scenarios of reimbursement fraud submitted by employees:

 - Items that were never purchased are being claimed for